openwfm/wrf-sfire-docs/docs/globus.md

 * Your personal endpoint is visible to anyone on Globus but it is accessible from your own Globus account only.

 # Works with
-This guide was tested in the following environments.
-It should work in other cases too.
+This guide was tested in the following environment.
+It should work in other similar cases too.

-* 2023-04-21 math-alderaan Centos 8
+* 2023-04-21 math-alderaan Centos 8, globus 3.2.0, command line ssh, no graphics

 # Some Globus Server endpoints